 We place each trainee very carefully taking into account:

-- Any relevant previous experience
+- Any relevant previous experience the applicant has

 - The requirements and wishes of the schools